mdb/mdb.github.io/source/blog/2010-12-09-exclude-files-from-svn-commits.html.markdown

 date: 2010/12/09
 tags: subversion, notes, bash
 thumbnail: hand_thumb.png
+teaser: A bash function for working around a Subversion annoyance.
 ---

 In Subversion, <code>svn commit</code> will commit all edited files to the central repository.
 In the event that I want to selectively commit only a few of my edited files, it's necessary to specify the full path to each file with <code>svn commit /full/path/to/filename1 /full/path/to/filename2 /full/path/to/filename3</code>.
 This can be time-consuming.
 Plus, it's often easier to selectively exclude files from a given commit, but Subversion doesn't offer this feature.